 All you need to bring is a swimsuit and towel, and we also recommend bringing sunglasses and sunscreen for hot sunny days.
 We sell sunglasses if you forget yours or prefer not to use them, as well as straps to attach your sunglasses to decrease the chance of losing them in the river.

 If you have any medications you'll need throughout the day (e.g. EpiPen, asthma inhaler, insulin etc.) please bring them along, as well.
 Your guide will have a dry bag on your raft to keep them safe.

 We have large separate men’s and women’s change rooms on site which include bathrooms and hot showers.
 There’s lots of time to change before your trip starts and upon your return so there's no need to rush.

 Because we run our trips rain or shine, we do not allow guests to change their trip date due to weather.

-What’s for lunch?
+Q. What’s for lunch?

-In addition to this there are a variety of salads (caesar, green, potato, bean), chips, veggies and dip, fruit, and cookies.
+In addition to this there's a buffet of salads (caesar, green, potato and bean), soup, chips, veggies and dip, fruit, and cookies.
 Hot and cold beverages are also served.
 There’s a reason that lunch is a highlight of the day for many of our guests!